An Open Letter to the Elders of Auke Bay Bible Church

 A Warning to the Flock and Those Considering Attending

-A Call to the Elders to Repent
+An Appeal to the Elders to Reexamine These Matters

 A Word to Believers Who Are Discouraged